A Sick Novel

 laughter.
 And yes, of sadness.
 I'm lucky I had a box

 understand people who are chronically ill, or disabled, but are

 functional within their limitations, read on...

 are friends with MS and Parkinson's Disease respectively.
 They've found

 a wonderful flat renovated for people with disabilities, only they

 can't afford it.
-Enter Albert, a former nurse with cancer, and Bolton,
+Enter Albert, a former nurse in remission from cancer,

 can't afford it.
 The solution?
 The four of them move in together.
 And